-ANGELICA "HUGH JUMBLE"
+ANGELICA "HUGH JUMBLE" (Ferula melitensis)

-Sow seeds IMMEDIATELY you receive them, at any time of the year, they depend on having several months, sometimes up to a year in cold, damp compost, (NOT DRY IN A FRIDGE) before they will germinate.
-Keep the seed tray moist in a cold greenhouse or shady corner and do not discard.
-These fresh seeds can be very slow to germinate but do not use any artificial heat in an attempt to germinate them as it may simply disrupt their germination mechanism causing them to enter even deeper dormancy.
+Sow seeds IMMEDIATELY you receive them, at any time of the year, before they will germinate.
+Cover approximately 1cm deep with compost.
+Keep the seed tray moist in a bright area, and do not discard however long they take to appear.
+These fresh seeds may be very slow to germinate but do not use any excessive artificial heat in an attempt to germinate them as it may simply disrupt their germination mechanism.

-Common name:GIANT-SEEDED UMBELLIFER
+Common name:GIANT-SEEDED UMBELLIFER. (new species)